ssbc/ssb-meta-feeds-spec/README.md

 management section) are left out in the examples here.

 Tombstoning means that the feed is no longer part of the metafeed.
-Whether or not the sub feed itself is tombstoned is a separate concern.
+Whether or not the subfeed itself is tombstoned is a separate concern.

 Example tombstone message: